Starburst support details #

 Ticket escalation #

-A customer can request an issue to be escalated to management for review through the support ticket, or by contacting their technical account manager.
-The request is elevated a support manager and a senior director of support to coordinate internal resources and manage ticket progress until resolution.
-When appropriate, the VP of Customer Success is apprised of the status and serves an advisory role.
+A customer can request an issue to be escalated to management for review through the support ticket, or by contacting their account team.
+The request is elevated to a support manager to coordinate internal resources and manage ticket progress until resolution.
+When appropriate, the Senior Director of Support is apprised of the status and serves as an available escalation point.

 Product defects #